UniBwM-IFS-AILab/REAP/README.md

 Other functionalities which trigger replanning (e.g. removing a goal, adding a constraint to the planning problem) will be implemented in the future.

-## Editing the Simulation Environment
+## Important Configuration and Codefiles

 In this section relevant files are described, that are required to customize the simulation environment to your needs.